filecoin-project/lotus/metrics/README.md

 # Collect system metrics using node_exporter

-Although Lotus includes many useful metrics it does not include system metrics such as information about cpu, memory, disk, network, etc. If you are investigating an issue and have Lotus metrics available, its often very useful to correlate certain events or behaviour with general system metrics.
+Although Lotus includes many useful metrics it does not include system metrics, such as information about cpu, memory, disk, network, etc. If you are investigating an issue and have Lotus metrics available, its often very useful to correlate certain events or behaviour with general system metrics.

 ## Install node_exporter
 If you have followed this guide so far and have Prometheus and Grafana already running, you can run the following commands to also aggregate the system metrics: